-A serving of kale provides small amounts of macronutrients: carbohydrate, protein and fat, but significant amounts of several essential vitamins and minerals: beta carotene, vitamin C, vitamin K, calcium, and iron.
+A serving of kale provides significant amounts of several essential vitamins and minerals: beta carotene, vitamin C, vitamin K, calcium, and iron.

 Within your body beta carotene is converted to vitamin A which is involved in vision, reproduction, cell differentiation and protein synthesis.

-Vitamin C is required for collagen and thyroxin synthesis, amino acid metabolism, the absorption of iron, and is thought to strengthen your immune system as well as being an antioxidant.
+Vitamin C is required for collagen and thyroxin synthesis, amino acid metabolism and the absorption of iron.

-Vitamin K is necessary for blood clotting and the synthesis of bone protein...linki to the full article to learn more.
+Vitamin K is necessary for blood clotting and the synthesis of bone protein...link to the full article to learn more.